 Get out there, St. Joseph style

 Enjoy an afternoon, a weekend or a sunset with river views with us … year-round.
 We’ve got five area golf courses; miles of parkway trails; mountain biking paths; a wooden bat league; ice hockey and more.
-Across the city you’ll find friends to enjoy the outdoors with you, including frisbee golf leagues, two country clubs, numerous bike and running clubs and new offerings, like crossfit teams.
+Across the city you’ll find friends to enjoy the outdoors with you, including disc golf leagues, two country clubs, numerous bike and running clubs and crossfit teams.
 And … if you are looking for some of the best hunting and fishing opportunities in America, the region surrounding St. Joseph in northwest Missouri and northeast Kansas.

 PARKS AND PARKWAYS

 Check out the hidden treasures at our St. Joseph parks.
 Connected by the 26-mile Parkway system, you’ll enjoy plenty of mature trees, green spaces and shade from one end of town to the other.
 Hyde Park on the south side of town has a newly-remodeled baseball complex, an updated playground and its own flat, shaded biking or walking path.
 Bartlett Park in the center offers an accessible play area and large green spaces.
-Krug Park on the north side of town is a long-time charmer, with the famous “castle” structure; stone archways and staircases; a remodeled play area; live animals, including buffalo; and an outdoor theater.
+Krug Park on the north side of town is a long-time charmer, with the famous “castle” structure; stone archways and staircases; a remodeled play area and an outdoor theater.
 Near the Shoppes at North Village, a new fully-inclusive play space called Jumpin’ Jungle offers year-round, exciting areas with music stations, sensory equipment and unique styles of swings.

 TENNIS AND HOOPS